TBG-FR/IUT_SS2_RoutineGuard/README_EN.md

 ### Building and Launching - Instructions :
 1. Clone/Download this *Github Repository*
-      1.5 Customize the code for your own needs, if needed (feel free to ask for help !)
+..1.5 Customize the code for your own needs, if needed (feel free to ask for help !)
 2. Build the Java Project "RoutineGuard_App" (Located here : 'Raspberry/RoutineGuard_App/')
-      2.5 If you can't build the JAR file, feel free to contact us, we can provide it !
+..2.5 If you can't build the JAR file, feel free to contact us, we can provide it !
 3. Move the generated '/dist/' folder into your *Raspberry Pi* and start it with "java -jar /path/RoutineGuard_App.jar"
 4. You're all set !
 You can now **use the Graphical Interface** and test our System !

 ### Interface (Touchscreen-friendly)

 The user can access to a very simple interface, made for touchscreens.

 ![alt text][Interface1]

 It is divided in two major parts, respectively to the left and to the right sides of the screen :
 - A "Display" part : It allows to view in real time the temperature, the humidity rate and the luminosity.
 - An "Interaction" part, made of 4 buttons :
-    - A "Helpline Call" button, which should allow an immediate online linking with a Helpline Operator
-    - A "Visit" button, allowing to tell the program that the user is currently visited
-    - Un "Outing" button, allowing to tell the program that the user is currently out of his home
-    - Un "Settings" button, allowing the access to a menu, for various options
+..- A "Helpline Call" button, which should allow an immediate online linking with a Helpline Operator ..- A "Visit" button, allowing to tell the program that the user is currently visited ..- A "Outing" button, allowing to tell the program that the user is currently out of his home ..- A "Settings" button, allowing the access to a menu, for various options

 For the "Visit" and "Outing" buttons, the user only have to push once to indicate an outing or a visit (the button's color then changes)
 When the outing/visit is ended, another push permit to gets back to the normal state (the button takes back its color)

 ![alt text][Interface2]

 The "Settings" button (located in the top right of the screen) allows access to the following options :
 - Routine Configuration
 - Reboot the System
 - Shutdown the System

 ![alt text][Settings]

 ### Routine Configuration

 To access this menu, you need to click on the "Settings" button, and then on "Routine Configuration".
 In this menu, Routine's events are displayed ont the left, organized by beginning hour.

 On the left side, two buttons allows to add or remove events, one by one.

 ![alt text][Routine1]

 In order to add and event, one needs to fill in all the required fields, and then to push the button "Validate".
 The list will then be updated.
 (We'll explain the fields one by one later, if required.
 Know that in the end the "importance" field we'll be automatically filled, depending on the event)

 ![alt text][Routine2]

 In order to remove an event, one only needs to put the event's number that should be deleted.
 The list will then be updated.
 (The number is displayed on the left of each event, on the interface)

 ![alt text][Routine3]

 # Project Status
 In the current state (20/06/2017) :
 - We are able to **establish a connection between the *Arduino* and the *Raspberry* **(check the "ArduinoConnectionTest" Project).
 - We aren't able to **send/receive data between those two units**.
       -> In consequence, many pieces of the code are commented, and we've coded some "Simulation/Fake" classes & methods.
 - The **GUI (Graphical User Interface)** mainly works, even if some actions are unimplemented.
 - **Sensors & System's "IA"** are mainly working too, you'll see the output in the command prompt.